-- A full set of financial statements, including the Statement of Financial Position and the Statement of Activities. - A summary of budget-to-actual financial data. - You should understand the reasons for any significant variances. - Recommendations relative to policies or procedures for the board's consideration and/or vote. - A report on the finance committee's activities, if appropriate.
+- A full set of financial statements, including the Statement of Financial Position and the Statement of Activities - A summary of budget-to-actual financial data, generally with a copy of the budget

+- You should understand the reasons for any significant deviations - Recommendations relative to policies or procedures for the board's consideration and/or vote - · A report on the finance committee's activities, if appropriate

 In general, your report should be simple and systematic.
-One of the most important responsibilities of any treasurer is to educate fellow board members, as they have fiduciary responsibilities, but may not have substantial financial experience.
+One of the most important responsibilities of any treasurer is to educate fellow board members, as they have fiduciary responsibilities but may not have substantial financial experience.

-As a board treasurer, particularly for a larger organization, we also recommend that you review (or consider creating) the committee charters for the finance, audit, and governance committees.
+As a board treasurer, particularly for a larger organization, we also recommend that you review (or consider creating) the committee charters for the finance, audit and governance committees.